-- Identify short and long term maintenance plans in line with the Estate and Homes Inspection Policy and Stock Condition Surveys - Plan financial provision for maintenance and improvement works - Optimise the proportion of repairs spending on planned maintenance - Achieve a high level of resident satisfaction - Ensure stock assets are in a satisfactory and lettable condition in line with the PT Lettable Standard. - Secure long term value for money. - Adhere to our Asset Management Strategy and regulatory requirements - 1.2 PT will maintain the components of its stock by carrying out maintenance work on a cyclical basis. - 1.3 PT will undertake an annual 20% rolling stock condition survey (SCS), the results, along with Estate and Home Inspections (EHI) being used to inform investment decisions.
-PT may choose to vary the annual % SCS carried out as long as doing so would not cause detrimental impact to the quality and accuracy of the data held. - 1.4 The information gathered will be reviewed periodically to determine if a full stock condition survey update is required.

-2. Planned maintenance programme

-2.1 From the results of the SCS and EHI PT will formulate and implement an ongoing Planned Maintenance Programme.
-This programme identifies short and long term investment needs will inform the Business Plan.
+- Identify short, medium and long-term maintenance plans in line with the Estate and Homes Inspection Policy and Stock Condition Surveys - Plan financial provision for maintenance and improvement works. - Optimise the proportion of repairs spending on planned maintenance. - Achieve a high level of resident satisfaction. - Ensure stock assets are in a satisfactory and lettable condition in line with the PT Lettable Standard. - Secure long-term value for money. - Adhere to our Asset Management Strategy and regulatory requirements. - 1.2 PT will maintain the components of its stock by carrying out maintenance work on a cyclical basis. - 1.3 PT will undertake an annual 20% rolling stock condition survey (SCS), the results, along with Estate and Home Inspections (EHI) being used to inform investment decisions.
+PT may choose to vary the annual % SCS carried out if doing so would not cause detrimental impact to the quality and accuracy of the data held. - 1.4 The information gathered will be reviewed periodically to determine if a full stock condition survey update is required. - 2.
+Planned maintenance programme - 2.1 From the results of the SCS and EHI PT will formulate and implement an ongoing Planned Maintenance Programme.
+This programme identifies investment needs and will inform the Business Plan.